 Pros and Cons of Fractional Jet Cards

 Some of the positive points of jet cards include the low capital outlay compared to full or fractional ownership.
 The ability to select from a variety of aircraft types, often specifying the actual aircraft model and upgrade or downgrade options are another plus point.
-Overall the fractional fleets have much newer aircraft compared to charter planes, so with a fractional jet card you can be comfortable knowing you'll be flying on the most up to date planes.
+In general, the fractional fleets have newer aircraft compared to charter planes, so with a fractional jet card you can be comfortable knowing you'll be flying on the most up to date planes.
 The fractional fleets also offer consistent service and safety standards, whereas these can vary across charter providers.

 Who Do Jet Cards Work For

 Individuals and businesses who require less than 50 flight hours or who make a number of short trips per year gain the most from fractional and closed fleet jet cards.
 They can also be good if you do a lot of one-way flights, since you are only charged for your flying hours and not for any empty legs.
 On average, these cards represent a somewhat more costly option and they are not recommended above the 50-hour level.
 If you like to know exactly what you're getting in terms of plane, overall service level and crew training then a closed fleet or fractional card could be the way to go.